 Parvo symptoms usually present themselves within 3-10 days after infection.

 A dog can recover from Parvo in about a week if given the proper care and treatment.
 However, they are still considered infectious for up to six weeks as the dog’s body is still shedding the virus.

 When should my dog get a Parvo vaccine?

-The first vaccine that your puppy will get will be at six weeks old, and then the next shot will be administered in two to four week intervals.
+The first vaccine that your puppy will get will be at six weeks old, and then the next shot will be administered in two to four-week intervals.
 There are typically three shots total, and then a booster shot is administered one year later and then again every three years.
-If you have an adult dog or a puppy older than 16 weeks, there are typically two vaccines administered three to four weeks apart.
-Continued vaccination is recommended every three years.

 When is my puppy safe from Parvo?

-Your dog has the best chance of being protected from the virus after he or she has had a complete round of vaccines.
+Your dog has the best chance of being protected from the virus after they receive a complete round of vaccines.
 Limit your dog’s exposure to areas where there are lots of dogs confined in small spaces, such as dog parks, pet stores, etc.

 What does Parvo smell like?

 The virus does not always have a distinct smell, but it may cause very foul-smelling diarrhea that is generally associated with blood and/or mucus in the feces.

 After treatment, a dog can continuously shed the virus for up to six weeks, however, a dog may not still be showing any signs or symptoms of the disease during that time.